-For Baselworld 2011, the Swiss watchmaker and the German-owned British car manufacturer have again joined forces to present you yet another co-branded Breitling for Bentley Barnato Racing automatic chronograph.
+For Baselworld 2011, Breitling and Bentley have again joined forces to present you yet another co-branded Barnato Racing automatic chronograph.

 Watches are like music: you take a theme, a guitar and a pair of skilled hands and churn out thousands of variations that will never become boring.